prakharmrsl/easypcceo.github.io/pages/crypto-mining/gtx-1080-review.md

 ---
-title: "NVIDIA GeForce GTX 1080 Mining Performance"
+title: "The GTX 1080: Hashrate, Power Consumption, and More"
 permalink: "/crypto-mining/gtx-1080-review/"
 layout: page
 seotitle: "GTX 1080 Review: Hashrate for Ethereum, Zcash, & More!
 (2018)"